Llewellyn500/Llewellyn500/README.md

 <!-- Body -->
 <p>
-I'm a Christian, Student, Graphic Designer, Developer, and Youtube content creator.
-I have two youtube channels <a href="http://www.youtube.com/@lp-teach" target="_blank">LP Teach</a> & <a href="https://www.youtube.com/@arclapain" target="_blank">Arclapain</a>.
+I'm a Student, Graphic Designer, Developer, and Youtube content creator.
+I have two youtube channels <a href="https://www.youtube.com/@lap-tutorials" target="_blank">LAP</a> & <a href="https://www.youtube.com/@arclapain" target="_blank">Arclapain</a>.
 I'm from Ghana and started coding with only my phone in the year 2020 during the Covid pandemic.
 It wasn't easy using only a phone to write code and learn, but with God's help I was able to go through that tough time.
 I had great interest in computers long before the Corona pandemic but I didn't want to distract myself from my school work too much so I suppressed those interests to make sure I pass.
 </p>
 </div>